paradedb/paradedb/README.md

 docker compose up
 ```

-By default, this will start the Retake database at `http://localhost:5432`.
+By default, this will start the ParadeDB database at `http://localhost:5432`.

 ## Usage